 The Canon EOS-1Ds Mark III and the Panasonic Lumix DC-G9 are two digital cameras that were revealed to the public, respectively, in August 2007 and November 2017.
 The 1Ds Mark III is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1Ds Mark III) and a Four Thirds (G9) sensor.
 The Canon has a resolution of 21 megapixels, whereas the Panasonic provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Canon 1Ds Mark III||Panasonic G9|